KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### Google Trends

-A trick that I've learned from the tech analysts [I follow on Twitter](https://twitter.com/katimichel/following) is to use [Google Trends](http://www.google.com/trends) to gauge the level of interest in a word (or words), including by region.
+A technique that I've learned from the tech analysts [I follow on Twitter](https://twitter.com/katimichel/following) is to use [Google Trends](http://www.google.com/trends) to gauge the level of interest in a word (or words), including by region.

 ### Google Trends for "Pretty Prairie"